ShaneMaglangit/NUATReviewer/README.md

 6. Koin

 # Note:
-This project is still under development and the application may lack content.
-We are still working on the questions and learning resources that will be featured in the project.
+The app is just a proof-of-concept.
+The app by itself if fully functional and ready to be deployed but it lacks content, questions, and learning resources necessary for it to perform properly s intended.